duneanalytics/dune-byop/README.md

 - **duneTableNamespace**: Indicate the namespace under which the table will be organized in Dune.
 This is the user or team account handle you created the API with.
 - **contractDeployedBlock**: Enter the deployment block of your contract.
 If unknown, Dune's AI can assist in finding this information.
 E.g. [Go to Dune AI](https://dune.com/ai) and ask "What is the block for which contract 0xd0b53D9277642d899DF5C87A3966A349A798F224 is deployed on the base chain?"

+### Install project dependencies

+- Install pnpm `npm install -g pnpm` if you don't have pnpm yet.
+- Install the dependencies by running `pnpm install`.

 ## How to Use

 This repository consists of two primary scripts that helps to bring your protocol data to Dune.